Coalition of the willing (Iraq War): Criticism of use

 Specific uses of the phrase in the context of disarming Iraq began appearing in mid-2001.

 Salon columnist Laura McClure, noting the large amounts of foreign aid being offered in exchange for supporting the Iraq War, referred to Bush's coalition as the "coalition of the billing".
 British activist Tariq Ali made a similar point, describing it as a "coalition of the shilling".

 In the second debate in 2004 U.S. presidential election at the University of Miami, Democratic presidential candidate John Kerry questioned the size of the coalition participating in the initial invasion, saying, "...when we went in, there were three countries: Great Britain, Australia and the United States.
 That's not a grand coalition.
 We can do better".
 Bush responded by saying, "Well, actually, he forgot Poland.
 And now there're 30 nations involved, standing side by side with our American troops".
 The phrase "You forgot Poland" subsequently became a sarcastic shorthand for the perception that most members of the coalition were not contributing much to the war effort compared to the main three allies.
 The majority of the population in most countries involved did not, according to surveys, support the endeavour or their nation's participation.

 Late U.S. Sen. Robert Byrd, then ranking Democrat on the Senate Appropriations Committee, referred to the coalition by the acronym COW, expressing his concern that the United States was being "milked" as a "cash cow".
 A Canadian Member of Parliament, Carolyn Parrish, referred to Canadian support for the U.S. national missile defense program as the "Coalition of the Idiots".

-In Dude, Where's My Country?, Michael Moore argues that the very idea of a "coalition of the willing" was inaccurate.
-In making his case, Moore notes that most of the countries contributing troops to the coalition were small countries with practically no economic clout, and that the countries' general populations opposed the invasion.
+In the 2003 book Dude, Where's My Country?, Michael Moore argues that the very idea of a "coalition of the willing" was inaccurate.
+In making his case, Moore said that most of the countries contributing troops to the coalition were small countries with practically no economic clout, and that the countries' general populations opposed the invasion.